CLIP-QDA: An Explainable Concept Bottleneck Model: A Greybox Concept Bottleneck Model: CLIP-QDA

 We build upon CLIP DNN \citep{radford2021learning}, which enables the creation of a multi-modal latent space through the fusion of image and text information.
 Rather than relying on a single text or prompt, we employ a set of diverse prompts, each representing distinct concepts.
 These concepts remain consistent across the dataset and are not subject to alterations.
 The purpose of CLIP's representation is to gauge the similarities between each concept and an image, thereby giving rise to a latent space.
 To prevent ambiguity, we denote the resulting space of CLIP scores as the ``CLIP latent space'', while the spaces generated by the text and image encoders are respectively referred to as the ``CLIP text embedding space'' and the ``CLIP image embedding space''.
 Here, ``CLIP score'' denotes the value derived from a cosine distance computation between the image and text encodings.

 The selection of concepts is guided by expert input and acts as a hyperparameter within our framework.
 For comprehensive examples of concept sets, please refer to Section \ref{concepts_sets}.
-It is noteworthy that there is no requirement for individual image annotation with these concepts.
+Notably, there is no requirement for individual image annotation with these concepts.
 This is due to CLIP's inherent design, which allows it to score \remi{concepts} in a zero-shot manner.

 \remi{Following the acquisition of the CLIP latent space, it is given as an input to a classifier head, which is responsible for learning to predict the class. } \remi{Thanks to the low dimension of the latent space and the clear semantics of each component (concepts), it is possible to design simple and explainable classifiers.}